Your council tax bill explained

 Payments made to external organisations and individuals which have a similar long term benefit, such as the payment of home improvement grants, are also treated as capital expenditure.

-In 2023/2024 spending of £91.7m is expected to be incurred.
-Major expenditure will be incurred on coastal defence schemes, Extra Care and on remodelling the waste service.
+In 2025/26 spending of £43.4m is expected to be incurred.
+Major expenditure will be incurred on coastal defence schemes, school building works, including Health and Safety and Levelling Up schemes.

 Major items of expected capital spending can be analysed as follows: